 - Support investment in local and national rail routes and explore a direct heavy rail link to the Airport;

-- Through a range of interventions, increase sustainable transport use to 30% of all passenger journeys.
+- Through a range of interventions, increase sustainable transport use to 30% of all passenger journeys by 2035.

 The key issues to 2035 are -

 - A greater number of flights will mean there will an increase in aircraft noise across a given day, affecting a greater number of people.
 Our noise contours will likely grow over the Masterplan period, based on current technology, future technology and airline fleets.
 Ground noise from increased road traffic will be negligible;

 - Air quality is expected to be well below regulatory thresholds, despite an expected increase in emissions;

 - Energy demand will grow, but we will maximise efficiencies and target CO2 reductions of 28% against 2010 levels;